ICBI/viGEN/README.md

   We have provided a small shell script [**viral.pipeline_public_final.sh**](https://drive.google.com/file/d/0B3-  883ME4sP3RGI3SF9ha0p4QVk/view?usp=sharing) that encompasses all of these above steps.

- *The complete archive of the input files, intermediate files, script, and output files from this Bowtie2 alignment step is 	available through google drive [**here**](https://drive.google.com/drive/folders/0B3-883ME4sP3NUVrNEtHSndWek0?usp=sharing).*
+ `<span style="color:red"> The complete archive of the input files, intermediate files, script, and output files from this Bowtie2 alignment step is available through google drive [**here**](https://drive.google.com/drive/folders/0B3-883ME4sP3NUVrNEtHSndWek0?usp=sharing). </span>`

 ### Get genome level matrix file and find top viruses
 - If you have more than one sample, then it might be useful to concatenate the number of mapped reads (genome level counts) from each sample into a matrix format.
 This file can then be used for any further analysis.